-STEM is also one of the few sectors that works hard to be an equal opportunity employer, having a strong outlook for no discrimination based on gender, color, or ethnicity.
-Yet, a number of STEM fields have seen a continued lack of women and people of color as well as people from underrepresented populations.
+STEM is also one of the few sectors that work hard to be an equal opportunity employer, having a strong outlook for no discrimination based on gender, colour, or ethnicity.
+Yet, a number of STEM fields have seen a continued lack of women and people of colour as well as people from underrepresented populations.

-Therefore, the need of the day is to modify the STEM curriculum so as to attract students from all segments.
-The curriculum changes should reflect as early as elementary school levels, so as to make a lasting impression in the students’ minds.
+Therefore, the need of the day is to modify the STEM curriculum to attract students from all segments.
+The curriculum changes should reflect as early as elementary school levels, to make a lasting impression in the students’ minds.

 STEM learning is the way of the future.
 With humans being ever more dependent on technology, it is necessary to undertake substantial technological developments to meet the demand.
-This can only be performed sustainably with the help of STEM.
+This can only be performed sustainably with the help of STEM education.

-Where STEM proves to be better than traditional math and summer programmes is the blended learning environment and in showing students how the scientific method can be applied to everyday life.
+Where STEM proves to be better than a traditional math and summer programme is the blended learning environment and in showing students how the scientific method can be applied to everyday life.
 It teaches students to think computationally and focus on the real-world applications of problem-solving.